Mate. Feed. Kill. Repeat.: Legacy

 The original pressing of the album was limited to 1000 copies.
 Since the band's rise to fame in 1999, it has been a sought-after rarity for Slipknot fans.
 Upon its initial release, the band distributed the album independently, handing them out to fans, radio stations, and record labels.
 On June 13, 1997, ismist Recordings took over the distribution of the remaining 386 copies of the album.
-These original pressings have since grown in value considerably.
+This original pressing has since grown in value considerably.
 Due to the large amount of interest in the album and the low numbers of originals, there have been many bootlegged versions of the album sold including CD, MP3 and even vinyl.

-The barcode of the original CD is the number "742617000027", which later went on to become the name for the opening track of their first official release, Slipknot.
+Although the songs on Mate.
+Feed.
+Kill.
+Repeat. did not appear on any other official album, most of the songs were later re-recorded or heavily altered for their subsequent studio albums.
+"Slipknot" was used as the basis for "(sic)" on Slipknot, "Only One" was re-recorded under the same name on Slipknot, "Tattered & Torn" was re-recorded under the same name on Slipknot, "Gently" was re-recorded under the same name on Iowa, and "Killers Are Quiet" was used as the basis for "Iowa" on Iowa.
+The barcode of the original CD is the number "742617000027", which was used as the name for the opening track on Slipknot.

 As part of the Nu Metal Mayhem tour with Waylon Reavis, which took place in Australia and New Zealand in October 2023, Anders Colsefni performed the album in its entirety.

 A re-recorded version of the album by New Zealand band Kaosis with Anders Colsefni was released on March 15, 2024.
 However, Colsefni quickly disowned the release, stating that he had not signed off on the final mix, nor any of the release details.